Valeria Lynch: 1980s

-During the 1980s, Valeria Lynch's success spread throughout Latin America.
+During the 1980s, Lynch's success spread throughout Latin America.
 Her visceral singing style, coupled with her strong vocals and the choice of a repertoire that reached for popular taste made the difference with other interpreters of pop ballads.
 Her songs were not only a success in U.S. and Latin America but their music came to Spain, the Netherlands, Japan, Romania, Italy and the former Soviet Union.

-In 1980, while performing the musical "Estan tocando nuestra cancion" with Victor Laplace and Cipe Lincovsky in Buenos Aires, she released her third studio album Capricornio.
+In 1980, while performing the musical "Estan tocando nuestra cancion" with Victor Laplace and Cipe Lincovsky in Buenos Aires, Lynch released her third studio album Capricornio.
 The song Somos Locos del Amor was a favorite of the Argentine public.

-In 1981, Valeria was in Mexico on a promotional tour and people from her record company suggested she audition for the rock opera Evita, directed by Harold Prince.
+In 1981, Lynch was in Mexico on a promotional tour and people from her record company suggested she audition for the rock opera Evita, directed by Harold Prince.
 Mexican producers had chosen the Mexican Rocío Banquels, but Harold Prince was overwhelming in his statement that "in my music I want Valeria," so it was decided that the two were the protagonists.
 Playing the role of Eva Perón opened the doors to the international level.
 In repeated statements to the press Harold Prince said: "Valeria Lynch was the best that I got to direct as Evita".

-In 1982 she released Quiereme, the hit single Mentira, song composed by Chilean Buddy Richard and international success of the Nicaraguan Hernaldo Zúñiga, catapulted her to stardom and the album was promoted throughout the continent.
+In 1982, Lynch released Quiereme, the hit single Mentira, song composed by Chilean Buddy Richard and international success of the Nicaraguan Hernaldo Zúñiga, catapulted her to stardom and the album was promoted throughout the continent.
 This production won a Grammy Award nomination in the category "Best Latin Album" thanks to the orchestrations included, marking the first time the award was extended to Spanish-language recordings.
 On this album, the song "Esto llamado amor" involved renowned American singer Jeffrey Osborne, former lead singer of music group "LTD".

-In 1983 the album Un poco mas de mi, also known as Contigo soy capaz de todo in some countries, was released.
+In 1983, the album Un poco mas de mi, also known as Contigo soy capaz de todo in some countries, was released.
 The song Amiga Mia, which had been recorded a year before by the Venezuelan singer Miriam Ochoa without commercial success, became a big hit as Valeria's rendition.

-In 1984 she signed with RCA Ariola, and started her most successful career point, selling millions of her various recordings.
+In 1984, Lynch signed with RCA Ariola, and started her most successful career point, selling millions of her various recordings.